 By Schuyler Rosson

 It can be overwhelming attempting to navigate an industry that seems daunting and unattainable.
-These are the top podcasts public relations students must listen to in order to understand the ins and outs of industry operation as well as stand out among others.
+These are the top podcasts public relations students must listen to.
 These episodes share advice, break down the industry stigma and provide insight into what it takes to truly be successful in PR.

 “Working Title”: “Do as Ben and Jerry Do” - Margot Lee ft.
 Christian Navarro

 Margot Lee is no stranger to personal branding and online brand development.
 In 2017 she got her start as a fashion and lifestyle YouTuber, documenting her journey studying marketing while at Syracuse University.
-Margot has since expanded her presence across multiple online platforms and operates a personal website, blog, various social media accounts and now … a podcast.
-In January 2021, she launched “The Working Title,” a podcast about the ins and outs of content creating and influencing, while working to break down the stigma about life after college.
+In January 2021, she launched “The Working Title,” a podcast about the ins and outs of content creating and influencing.

 “PRessing On: Real Life in Public Relations”: “Confessions of a PR Intern” - Rachel McGuire & Liselle DeGrave

-With internship applications upon us and start dates looming, this episode is the necessary piece of humble pie that we all could use going into internship season.
-“PRessing On” is a refreshing shot of girl power hosted by the PR powerhouses Liselle DeGrave and Rachel McGuire.
+With internship applications upon us and start dates looming, this episode is the necessary piece of humble pie that we all could.
+“PRessing On” is a refreshing shot of girl power hosted by PR powerhouses Liselle DeGrave and Rachel McGuire.
 The podcast is dedicated to providing an authentic look into navigating a career in PR.

 Liselle DeGrave is an award-winning public relations consultant and president of DeGrave Communications, a Los Angeles-based communications agency specializing in public sector government organizations and nonprofits.
 Rachel McGuire, APR, is the founder and CEO of RGM Communications, a top-tier communications firm dedicated to nonprofits and the public sector.

-In this episode, Rachel and Liselle reflect on their time as public relations interns and share thoughtful advice as well as their internship faux pas.
+DeGrave and McGuire reflect on their time as public relations interns and share thoughtful advice as well as their internship faux pas.
 The pair outlines the do’s and don’ts of summer internships to maximize your time as an intern and make the proper steps toward growing your network.
-Every intern will receive constructive feedback; Rachel and Liselle explain how to accept that feedback with grace and implement it appropriately.
-The number one tip to interning success is to show up and accept every task without hesitation, even if you think it is below your skill set.
-Ask questions and voice opinions, but know your place as an intern; advisors and executives will notice.
-After all, any experience is a good experience.

 “Pitching in PR”: “Multicultural PR Media Maven” - Lesley Luce ft.
 Alexis Davis Smith